neetumurmu/Coursera_Capstone/README.md

-# Coursera_Capstone
+### data-scraping

-Coursera capstone project for the course "Applied Data Science Capstone".
+This project is inspired by Coursera capstone project for the course "Applied Data Science Capstone" offered by IBM.

-#New added Comment
+Project shows the distribution of postal areas on a map using:
+    1. Data scraped from Wikipedia
+    2. Geopy to get location (latitude, longitude) of a postal
+    3. Folium to plot each address or postal on map.

+### Prerequisite

+You only need a jupyter-notebook environment to run the scripts.

+### Getting Started

+You can clone the project using git or simply download the scripts.